 Job runtime capacity is the period of time that a job, or an instance of a task type, is allowed to run before it's canceled to help protect available system resources.
 Each site comes with job runtime capacities for the following job types:

-Each extract refresh, subscription, or metrics job type has a maximum runtime of two hours (120 minutes or 7,200 seconds).
+Each extract refresh or metrics job type has a maximum runtime of two hours (120 minutes or 7,200 seconds).
+Subscription or view Acceleration has a maximum runtime of 30 minutes (1,800 seconds).

-Note about flows: For sites that don’t have the Data Management Add-on, the maximum runtime for flows jobs for a site is 60 minutes times the number of creator licenses up to a maximum of 24 hours.
-If your site has large flows workloads, consider purchasing the Data Management Add-onto get more capacity.
-For sites with the Data Management Add-on, you can run flows for up to 24 hours per day per Resource Block.
+Note about flows: For sites that don’t have Data Management, the maximum runtime for flows jobs for a site is 60 minutes times the number of creator licenses up to a maximum of 24 hours.
+If your site has large flows workloads, consider purchasing Data Managementto get more capacity.
+For sites with Data Management, you can run flows for up to 24 hours per day per Resource Block.
 If you exceed the time limit no new jobs can be started until the next day.
 Additional capacity for concurrent flow jobs can be purchased.
 For more information, see Resource Blocks.

 Note about extract refreshes: If a refresh job reaches its maximum runtime, you see a timeout error.
 For more information about the error and ways you can modify extracts to keep refresh jobs within the runtime capacity, see Time limit for extract refreshes.